iewaij/data-analytics-bank-marketing/docs/content/02_exploratory_data_analysis.md

 ![Scatterplots of key numerical features.](../figures/2_16_Numerial_features.png)

 ### Correlation Heatmap
 With this heatmap, we get a better look at the correlations among features.
 Four out of five economic indicators have strong correlations with each other.
-We are worried about collinearity and try many ways to deal with these features, such as deletion or transformation, but all efforts lead to relatively poor model results.
-Then we realize that they are probably very important features in our dataset, so we keep them for the moment.
-In addition, Some features show great correlations with the outcome, such as Previous and Poutcome.
-We try to use PCA on the entire dataset to avoid collinearity, but again, all efforts lead to poor model results.
-Therefore, we decide to keep all features and make changes if needed for specific models.
+We were worried about collinearity and tried many ways to deal with these features, such as deletion or transformation, but all efforts lead to relatively poor model results.
+Then we realized that they are probably very important features in our dataset, so we kept them for the moment.
+In addition, some features show great correlations with the outcome, such as Previous and Poutcome.
+We tried to use PCA on the entire dataset to avoid collinearity, but again, all efforts led to poor model results.
+Therefore, we decided to keep all features and make changes if needed for specific models.

 ![Correlation heatmap.](../figures/2_17_Heatmap.png)

 ##  Early Feature Engineering Attempts
 The final figure shows a memorable snapshot of our early feature engineering attempts, with each row being one version of feature engineering.
 We have tried many ways to handle the data and used the same basic model to compare the results.
-With this spreadsheet, we can compare each others’ ideas and results before we finally decide to settle down with one version, which will be discussed next.
+With this spreadsheet, we could compare each others’ ideas and results before we finally decide to settle down with one version, which will be discussed next.

 ![Early feature engineering attempts.](../figures/2_18_Early_FE_attempts.png)